Pentagon considering Washington military parade at Trump's request

-At President Donald Trump's urging, the Pentagon is looking at dates for a possible military parade in Washington, D.C., that could take place in November, a spokesperson confirmed Tuesday.
+At President Donald Trump's urging, the Pentagon is looking at dates for a possible military parade in Washington that could take place in November, a spokesperson confirmed Tuesday.

 The Washington Post first reported Tuesday that Trump expressed his desire for a military parade at a Jan.
 18 meeting between Trump and top generals, and his desire was heard as a presidential directive.
 The paper cited two officials briefed on the planning.